Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Takeaways

-• This was the most difficult one of all and required some pre-requisite knowledge on k8s and 'kyverno' policies.
-I will update the exact learning once I do a little bit more research into the security context of dynamic access control.
+• This was the most difficult one of all and required some prerequisite knowledge on Kubernetes and 'kyverno' policies.
+I will update the exact learning once I do a little bit more research into the security context of dynamic admission control.

 • Shout out to 'Anders Eknert' for kube-review tool